chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="https://www.dominodatalab.com">
    dominodatalab.com
   </a>
-  — Data science with support for Python, R, Spark, Hadoop, Matlab, and others
+  — Data science with support for Python, R, Spark, Hadoop, Matlab and others
  </li>
  <li>
   <a href="https://www.havenondemand.com">